Soling: 2016 – Now: Introduction on carbon spars

-Solings Built
+Solings built

 Over the years about 4500 Solings were built.
-About 3700 of them were registered.
+About 3700 of them were registered and 2554 were issued with the IYRU-ISAF-WS serial number.
 The growth in the late 1960s and early 1970s was high.
 Then it stabilized.
 Since 2000 hardly any boats were built.

-Over the years the following 36 boat builders in 21 countries were licensed to built Solings:
+Over the years the following 36 boat builders in 21 countries were licensed to build Solings: